 Learners will learn how to successfully manage an unconscious casualty and how to give effective lifesaving CPR to the casualty and how to use an AED safely, confidently, and competently.
 Learners will also learn how to place a casualty in the recovery position to keep the casualty’s airway open and keep them safe till emergency services arrive on the scene.

-Our pricing is Clear and Transparent and the price we quote is the price you pay.
+Pricing is per person and the price we quote is the price you pay

 Have the understanding to able to assess an incident in reference too:

 - Conducting a primary survey of the casualty